Optional

 of overrideFn

-is null or undefined it will reset both setTimeout and clearTimeout to their native implementations.
+is null or undefined it will reset the global overrides to undefined.

 May also be an array with both the setTimeout and clearTimeout override functions, if either is not provided the